Emerald Ash Borer

 Work with professionals to treat or remove trees:

-Contact a professional arborist to help assess the health of your ash trees and come up with a best plan of action.
+Contact an International Society of Arboriculture (ISA) certified professional arborist to help assess the health of your ash trees and come up with a best plan of action.
 If treatment is recommended, rely on professionals to apply systemic insecticides.
 These treatments are most effective when applied before a heavy infestation and must be applied at regular intervals thereafter (approximately every two years).
 If a tree is heavily infested and is past the point of being saved, it will likely need to be removed to ensure safety.
 Note that canopy dieback of 30% or more means that a tree is no longer safe for an arborist to climb for removal.
 Work with a professional arborist or tree removal service to safely remove and properly dispose of infested trees.
 If you have a young ash and don’t want to deal with long-term maintenance, consider cutting the tree while young.
 You can find more information here about how to seek help from a professional.

 Stay informed of information on emerald ash borer: